Derryvahan: History

 In earlier times the townland was probably uninhabited as it consists mainly of bog and poor clay soils.
 It was not seized by the English during the Plantation of Ulster in 1610 or in the Cromwellian Settlement of the 1660s so some dispossessed Irish families moved there and began to clear and farm the land.

-A map of the townland drawn in 1813 is in the National Archives of Ireland, Beresford Estate Maps, depicts the townland as Derryvaghan or Derrynoghan.
+A map of the townland drawn in 1813 is in the National Archives of Ireland, Beresford Estate Maps; it depicts the townland as Derryvaghan or Derrynoghan.

 The Tithe Applotment Books for 1827 list eight tithepayers in the townland.

 The Derryvahan Valuation Office Field books are available for September 1839.

 In 1841 the population of the townland was 44, being 20 males and 24 females.
 There were nine houses in the townland, of which one was uninhabited.

 In 1851 the population of the townland was 48, being 23 males and 25 females.
 There were eight houses in the townland, all were inhabited.

 Griffith's Valuation of 1857 lists nine landholders in the townland.

-In 1861 the population of the townland was 47, being 24 males and 23 females.
-There were ten houses in the townland and all were inhabited apart from one in the course of erection.
+In 1861 the population of the townland was 47, including 24 males and 23 females.
+There were ten houses in the townland, of which nine were inhabited and one was in the course of erection.